FAR-Lab/Interactive-Lab-Hub/Lab 1/README.md

 ---

-_Setting:_ The kitchen when people are trying to heat food in the microwave oven
+_Setting:_ The kitchen when people are tring to heat food in the microwave oven

-_Players:_ The one who wants to use the microwave to cook
+_Players:_ People in the household who are using the microwave

 _Activity 1:_ Mom is trying to use the microwave to reheat last night's leftovers and she is wondering if she can simply use the container that the food was already in to reheat the food.
 She puts the leftovers in its original container and puts it in the microwave.
 The microwave that she uses will automatically detect whether the container is microwavable and its internal light will turn red if it is not microwavable.
 Examples of materials that are not microwavable include plastic, metals, and paper.

 _Activity 2:_ Dad is trying to reheat leftover food and he wants to know if his food has been fully heated.
 Instead of having to take his food out and try it to see if it has been fully heated, once he opens the microwave the light will be displayed in blue.
 From that he is able to see that his food hasn't been fully heated and he can heat it again.

-_Activity 3:_ Once detected any spillage of food inside the microwave, the microwave will automatically stop and a flashing yellow light on the outside of the microwave will show up this happens.
-Mom is able to then take the food out before the spillage gets worse.
+_Activity 3:_ Mom wants to reheat a bowl of soup using the microwave but the soup spills out onto the turn table of the microwave.
+The microwave then detects the spillage of soup and automatically stops.
+The light on the outside of the microwave also starts flashing.
+Now mom is able to  take the food out before the spillage gets worse.

 _Activity 4:_ Dad started the microwave but forgot to put in the food.
 The empty microwave is now operating, which may reduce its service life.
 If this happens, the internal yellow light will turn brighter, allowing the user to see the inside clearer.

 _Activity 5:_ Mom wants to reheat food but the venting is obstructed.
 It is dangerous to have the venting obstructed, so once this happens, a flashing red light will show up as a warning and users won't be able to start microwaving.

+_Activity 6:_ Dad is heating up food in the microwave.
+He forgets that his food is still inside even after the food is done microwaving.
+Once the microwave is done, it starts flashing a light to signify that the operation is complete.

+_Activity 7:_

 _Goal 1:_ To protect people from misapplying the unallowable material of tableware e.g. metal, aluminum foil, and cartons.